sami-haq99/sami-haq99.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate from the University of Science and Technology of China (USTC), majoring in electrical engineering and informatics, and will graduate in June 2020.
-I will join the University of Illinois at Urbana-Champaign (UIUC) as an MSCS student in fall 2020 (but due to the COVID-19 epidemic, it is possible to postpone enrollment until spring 2021).
+I received my bachelor’s degree from [University of Science and Technology of China](https://ustc.edu.cn/) in 2020, and will join [University of Illinois at Urbana-Champaign](https://illinois.edu/) as a master student in spring 2021.

-Currently I am a research intern in the Machine Learning Group, Microsoft Research Asia supervised by Dr. Tao Qin, and I am working on machine translation.
+Currently I am a research intern in ByteDance AI Lab supervised by [Dr. Hang Li](https://www.hangli-hl.com/index.html), and I am working on text generation research.

-**Looking for job!** I am looking for a research intern position in the industry from July 2020 to December 2020.
-My research interests include text generation and knowledge-aware NLP.
+I am interested in Natural Language Processing (NLP) research; more specifically, I am interested in text generation and knowledge-aware NLP.

 # Education